 Strategic Cycling Corridor

-Elizabeth Street forms part of the state government’s Strategic Cycling Corridor network, which are intended to be safe, direct, and connected, offering best-practice high-quality routes between neighbourhoods:
+The bike lanes on Elizabeth Street form part of our Strategic Cycling Corridor network, which aims to offer best-practice high-quality routes between neighbourhoods:

 Strategic Cycling Corridors.
 Image credit: Transport Victoria.